 There are two test suites, affectionately called "jstests" and "jit-tests".
 Sometimes jstests are called JS reftests because of how they are run in the browser.
 Both sets of tests can be used from a normal build of the JS shell.
+(Some JS reftests will be skipped when run in the browser, as it lacks some shell-specific testing functionality.)

 Running jstests on a JS shell